 Tips: If you have the luxury of time, check AirAsia promotion during Free Seats period (don’t bother aiming for the free seat, just cheap flight) while Malaysia Airlines usually has promo price when MATTA fair approaches.

 Other international flights arrive in MEL, with a layover at Bangkok or Singapore.
-Expedia is a good place to check on your options to get to Melbourne.
-Watch out for the ratings stated for each flight and choose the best flight available.
+Expedia is a good place to check on options to get to Melbourne, and ratings for each flight are indicated (best departure time, shortest flying time etc).
+Usually I will check on Expedia but book directly at the airline’s website.

 Visa Requirement for Malaysian